Today I learned about foreign keys in GORM.

 // foreign key: language_id, reference: languages.id

-If you need to override, you must rewrite the reference and foreignkey for both foreign keys, of course, you can choose to rewrite only one of them based on your needs.
+If you need to override, you must rewrite the reference and foreignkey for both foreign keys, or you can choose to rewrite only one of them, depending on your needs.

 type User struct {